Askrigg

-Askrigg is a small village and civil parish in Wensleydale in the Yorkshire Dales National Park.
-It is part of the Richmondshire district of North Yorkshire, England.
+Askrigg is a small village and civil parish in Wensleydale in the Yorkshire Dales National Park, part of the county of North Yorkshire, England.
 The village and its parish are located in Upper Wensleydale, 12 mi west of Leyburn, and 5 mi east of Hawes.
 It is 31.4 mi west of the county town of Northallerton.

 History

 The village is mentioned in the Domesday Book as Ascric.
 At the time of the Norman invasion the manor was held by Arnketil.
-Afterwards the lands were owned on behalf of the Crown by Count Alan of Brittany who granted then lordship of the manor to Gospatric, son of Arnketil.
-By 1251 the manor had come to the Fitz Hugh family who were also lords of Ravenworth and stayed with them until the 16th century.
-In the early 16th century the manor became the possession of Sir Thomas Parr.
+Afterwards, the lands were owned on behalf of the Crown by Count Alan of Brittany, who granted then lordship of the manor to Gospatric, son of Arnketil.
+By 1251, the manor had come to the Fitz Hugh family who were also lords of Ravenworth and stayed with them until the 16th century.
+In the early 16th century, the manor became the possession of Sir Thomas Parr.
 His son William died without issue in 1571 when it became the property of the Crown.
 In 1664 the manorial rights were leased from the Crown by the Metcalfe family.

 The name Askrigg is of Old Norse origin, consisting of the combination of askr (ash tree) and hryggr (ridge), meaning the ridge where ash trees grew, denoting the existence of Viking settlers and their farming.
 The oldest settlement probably dates back to the Iron Age.

 The village remained of little commercial importance throughout the 13th and 14th centuries when Wensleydale was extensively used for sheep grazing by the Cistercian monks, who became prosperous on the profits of the wool trade.
 In the 15th and 16th centuries, however, secular wealth became important in the dale following the border conflicts in the north and the Dissolution of the Monasteries throughout the country.

 Askrigg was granted a Charter by Elizabeth I in 1587 for the holding of a weekly market on Thursday, and of fairs in spring, summer and autumn.
 Askrigg's prosperity peaked in the 18th century when trade in textiles and knitting was most lucrative and the village supported many craftsmen and gained a reputation for clockmaking.
 The earliest mention of Askrigg clockmakers being a Quaker named John Ogden, who moved to Askrigg in 1680 and manufactured his clocks there until 1720.
 He was succeeded by Mark Metcalfe (1687–1776) and Christopher Caygill (1747–1803).
 Another well-known clockmaker was James Pratt (1787–1850).
 All three had sons who were also clockmakers.
 Two 19th century clockmakers were John Stancliffe and John Skidmore.

 Askrigg was the home of the Wensleydale Metcalfe family who lived at nearby Nappa Hall.
 Mary, Queen of Scots, was once imprisoned in the house, possibly before she was moved to Castle Bolton further down the dale.